Turneffe Atoll Marine Reserve

 Flats Fishery Management & Sustainability Plan

 Flats fishing is a key sector of Belize’s tourism economy.
-According to a 2022 economic analysis by Turneffe Atoll Trust, flats fishing generates BZ$240.6 million annually for Belize (approximately 6.7% of the country’s GDP) and provides 6,000 Belizean jobs.
+According to a 2022 economic analysis funded by Turneffe Atoll Trust, flats fishing generates BZ$240.6 million annually for Belize (approximately 6.7% of the country’s GDP) while providing 6,000 Belizean jobs.

-While Belize is blessed with some of the world’s best flats fishing habitat, critical areas at Turneffe and throughout the country are threatened by dredging and over-water development.
-Recognizing this, the Plan addresses threats to Turneffe’s fishery and develops concrete recommendations for ensuring the long-term viability of this valuable natural and economic resource.
+While Belize is blessed with some of the world’s best flats fishing habitat, critical areas at Turneffe and throughout the country are threatened by dredging, over-water development and mangrove deforestation.
+Recognizing this, the Plan addresses threats to Turneffe’s fishery and develops concrete recommendations for ensuring the long-term viability its critically important habitats.